 Every voice resounds, to be heard by someone later: Marianna Kiyanovska

 Our guest in the studio is Marianna Kiyanovska, a Ukrainian poet, translator, and member of the National Writers’ Union of Ukraine and the Ukrainian branch of PEN.
-In 2020 she was awarded the Shevchenko Prize for her poetry collection The Voices of Babyn Yar, which was published in collaboration with the Centre for Studies of the History and Culture of East European Jews at Kyiv-Mohyla Academy.
+In 2020 she was awarded the Shevchenko Prize for her poetry collection Babyn Yar.
+In Voices, which was published in collaboration with the Centre for Studies of the History and Culture of East European Jews at Kyiv-Mohyla Academy.

 Iryna Slavinska: Is there still a need to explain what Babyn Yar is?

 Marianna Kiyanovska: I was once very moved by the quotation, “Poetry is a place on Earth.”
-I think that in the case of this book (The Voices of Babyn Yar—Ed.), it is a place on Earth, but not in the real sense of the Kyivan Babyn Yar.
+I think that in the case of this book (Babyn Yar.
+In Voices—Ed.), it is a place on Earth, but not in the real sense of the Kyivan Babyn Yar.
 This is a place on Earth that is connected to cultural and historical myths.
 For very many years in the post-Soviet space, when there was no possibility to talk about this, that’s when mythologization, myth-creation, always begins as the work of culture.
 This book performs a kind of work in the history of a culture, which was not done by anyone previously.
 Babyn Yar left behind fewer living witnesses than meanings.

 About the book as a terrorist act